Convergence analysis of GMRES applied to Helmholtz problems near resonances

 \subsubsection{Deflation}

-The principle of the deflation technique is to remove some well-chosen eigenvalues from the spectrum of $\mathbf{A}$ by using projection operators, see e.g.~\cite{SpillaneSzyld2023NCA}.
-We assume that we have an exact or approximate expression of $n_{\mathrm{def}} \ll N$ eigenvectors, which we store in the columns of a matrix $\mathbf{Z} \in \C^{N \times n_{\mathrm{def}}}$.
+The principle of the deflation technique is to remove some well-chosen eigenvalues from the spectrum of $\mathbf{A}$.
+This is done by using projection operators defined with matrices $\mathbf{Y}$ and $\mathbf{Z}$ to be chosen.
+The method is initially developped to symmetric problems~\cite{FrankVuik2001CDB,NabbenVuik2008CAV,TangNabbenEtAl2009CTL}, but the theoretical framework was later generalized to non-Hermitian problems~\cite{ErlanggaNabben2008DBP,GarciaRamosKehlEtAl2020PDM,SpillaneSzyld2024NCA}.
+First, we provide a general overview of deflation.
+After that, we will discuss the choice of $\mathbf{Y}$ and $\mathbf{Z}$, and specify what will be used in~\Cref{sec:cavityProblem,sec:scatteringProblems}.